-Dedicated to helping the U.S. floral industry re-build the floral market, holiday by holiday, occasion by occasion, and through no occasion at all! (self-usage of floral, and for home decoration)
+Dedicated to helping the U.S. floral industry build the floral market, holiday by holiday, occasion by occasion, and through no occasion at all! (self-usage of floral, and for home decoration)

-The Prince & Prince U.S. Consumer Floral Tracking Survey (2014 Edition) is now be available in two seminar options: 1) Full-Day On-Site Seminar Presentation, with a Q&A session, and 2) the "Seminar on Flash" Presentation (no on-site presentation, nor Q&A session).
-Please contact P&P for current pricing for these seminar options.
+The updated Prince & Prince U.S. Consumer Floral Tracking Survey (2020 Edition) will be available in the Fall of 2021 with two seminar options: 1) Full-Day On-Site Seminar Presentation, with a Q&A session, and 2) Half-Day (4-hour) On-Site Seminar Presentation, with a Q&A session.
+The "Seminar on Flash" Presentation (no on-site presentation, nor Q&A session) will be made available later in 2022.
+Ccntact P&P for current pricing for these seminar options.

 & Prince (P&P) has surveyed several thousand floral-buying

-households throughout the U.S. over the past decade, and most recently
+households throughout the U.S. over the past two decades, and most recently

 analysis & reporting provided in this seminar gives floral industry